What is Meditation

 THE CONSCIOUS CHOISE

-Both the ancient Indian tantric and later Chinese Taoist traditions encapsulate this beautifully with the principle:
+Like Chinese boxes, this small miracle of conscious directional choice reveals yet another hidden within it.
+Both the ancient Indian tantric and later Chinese Taoist traditions encapsulate this second miracle with the principle:

 Strength and Quality of Conscious Awareness